gushogg-blake/svelte-view-engine/readme.md

 14.x release note
 -----------------

-Version 14 moves the Svelte build process into the project to simplify the intreface and avoid having large build scripts in your app.
-Migrating from earlier versions should mostly be a case of removing these scripts and a number of other options from your config.
-If you see issues after upgrading, create an issue(s) on [GitHub](https://github.com/svelte-view-engine/svelte-view-engine).
+Version 14 includes a Svelte build script to simplify the interface and avoid having large build scripts in your app.
+The build uses rollup and transpiles to ES5 in production.
+You can still supply a custom build script via the `buildScript` option.

-The build uses rollup.

 Example app: [https://github.com/svelte-view-engine/sve-app](https://github.com/svelte-view-engine/sve-app).